-- a. (i) presented fairly the entity's financial report for the year ended 31 December 2013 in accordance with the provisions of the Fair Work (Registered Organisations) Act 2009, other requirements imposed by these Reporting Guidelines or Part 3 of Chapter 8 of the Act; and - (ii) complied with the Australian Accounting Standards (including Australian Accounting Interpretations) and the International Financial Reporting Standards as disclosed in Note 1. - b. properly and fairly report all information in relation to recovery of wages activity required by the reporting guidelines of Fair Work Commission including; - (i) any fees charged to or reimbursements of expenses claimed from, members and others for recovery of wages activity; and - (ii) any donations or other contributions deducted from recovered money in Change is
+- a. (i) presented fairly the entity's financial report for the year ended 31 March 2014 in accordance with the provisions of the Fair Work (Registered Organisations) Act 2009, other requirements imposed by these Reporting Guidelines or Part 3 of Chapter 8 of the Act; and - (ii) complied with the Australian Accounting Standards (including Australian Accounting Interpretations) and the International Financial Reporting Standards as disclosed in Note 1. - (iii) indicates that management's use of the going concern basis of accounting in preparation of the financial statements is appropriate. - b. properly and fairly report all information in relation to recovery of wages activity required by the reporting guidelines of Fair Work Commission including; - (i) any fees charged to or reimbursements of expenses claimed from, members and others for recovery of wages activity; and - (ii) any donations or other contributions deducted from recovered money